 Linked Open Data and Persistent ID’s

 Axiell has implemented a solution for the management of Persistent Identifiers (PIDs) in Axiell Collections.
-Such a PID consists of a unique URI (Uniform Resource Identifier), essentially a persistent, external identifier for your resource (usually registered with a third party) and a publicly accessible URL (Uniform Resource Locator) to your internal digital resource like a database record, a digital media file or digital document in Axiell Collections (so never an actual physical object), to permanently identify it.
+Such a PID consists of a unique URI (Uniform Resource Identifier), essentially a persistent, external identifier for your resource (usually registered with a third party, although not necessarily) and a publicly accessible URL (Uniform Resource Locator, although not required when using ARKs) to your internal digital resource like a database record, a digital media file or digital document in Axiell Collections (so never an actual physical object), to permanently identify it.

 A database record in Axiell Collections consists of metadata about a physical catalogue object or a more abstract concept like a thesaurus term, a creator's name or an exhibition, for example.
 To register a PID to get a publishable URL to your digital resource is only recommended if the resource is worth sharing because it contains information that is useful to others outside your organisation.
 A created PID will be saved in the record to which it refers.
 PIDs from external sources can be registered in your records too.